Home > Gluten Free Baking Tips

-There are gluten free flours available in most large supermarket.
+There are gluten-free flours available in most large supermarket.
 The good news is that you can also use plenty of naturally gluten-free flour alternatives for cakes, breads, cookies and pastries.
-These flours are rice, chestnut, buckwheat, corn, potato, millet, chickpea etc.

 Tips for baking gluten-free cakes

 - Make your own blend of flours or ground nuts and flours.
 Adding tapioca flour to a blend increases softness and absorbency, which is ideal for lighter cakes and pastries.
 Gluten free oats and oat flours add texture, which works well in cookies and muffins.
-Ground almonds, hazelnuts and pistachios are ideal in a blend for dense cakes and cookies.
+Nut flours such as almond, hazelnut and pistachio are ideal in a blend for dense cakes and cookies.